-Feel Compassion, Yoga Techniques for Creating love within oneself
+Feel Compassion, Yoga Techniques for Creating love and Kindness

 As per yoga all suffering begins with the feeling of being a separate entity, all pain vanishes with the realization that everything is one.
 Yoga is nothing but is one of the paths to reach this realization.
 Most of my students fall short of words when asked to explain how they feel after an hour of any of our intensely structured yoga classes.
 Nice, happy, relaxed, rejuvenated, calmer are the terms that drip out their lips at the most.
 True, all these terms expressed are the genuine feeling they experience, but why were they not feeling this way up till the yoga class had begun?
 The simple answer to this is that before the Yoga class began they were all islands in themselves, by the time the yoga class ended all these islands had merged with the larger space known as universal existence.